bendrissou/PyGlade/README.md

 This is the replication package of PyGlade experiments.
-PyGlade is a Python impelementation of the _Glade_ blackbox grammar synthesis algorithm described by Bastani et al. in [Synthesizing Program Input Grammars](https://arxiv.org/pdf/1608.01723.pdf)
+PyGlade is a Python implementation of the _Glade_ blackbox grammar synthesis algorithm described by Bastani et al. in [Synthesizing Program Input Grammars](https://arxiv.org/pdf/1608.01723.pdf)

-For general use of PyGlade, refer to [source project](https://github.com/BachirCoder/PyGlade)
+The _Glade_ algorithm is implemented in [glade.py](https://github.com/bendrissou/PyGlade/blob/experiments/learn/glade-py/src/glade.py)

 In this experiment, we learn 25 target languages.
 Target languages are modeled by source grammars.
-Most grammars are in fuzzingbook format.
-Others are in ANTLR format.
+Most grammars are in the fuzzingbook format.
+The rest are in ANTLR format.

 ## Requirements:
 * CPU of 8 cores minimum.